netsage-project/netsage-pipeline/INSTALL.md

 The defaults should work unless the pipeline stages need to be reordered for some reason, or if SSL or different hosts/credentials are needed.
 However, the very endpoints should be checked.
 At the moment that means the flow cache (which is the first stage in the pipeline) and the flow mover (the last stage).

-### Configuring the first stage

-As you can see above, by default, the Flow Cacher expects to find raw flows in a Rabbit queue in the netsage vhost called "netsage_deidentifier_raw".
-Have any flow collectors push raw flows here, or point this somewhere else if desired.

-### Configuring the last stage

-The rabbit output queue for last stage must be configured; currently this is the Flow Mover.
-It should be set to a queue from which TSDS or other writers read.
-From there, the data will be directly ingested by TSDS/Logstash/etc. Unless you are running an ELK stack on the same host as your flow collection, you will also need to set the hostname and credentials for the Flow Mover, since they will be different from those in the shared config.

 ### Shared config file listing

 The shared configuration files and logging configuration files are listed below (all of the pipeline components use these):